U.S. Department of Justice takes Georgia to court over its elections law - News Break

 “This lawsuit is the first of many steps we are taking to ensure that all eligible voters can cast a vote, that all lawful votes are counted, and that every voter has access to accurate information,” Garland said.

+Federal prosecutors will provide strong resources for the battle against Georgia’s new law, said Andrea Young, executive director of the ACLU of Georgia.

+“The Justice Department now has leaders with tremendous experience in civil rights enforcement, and we are very pleased to have them enter the fray on the side of our democracy.” she said.

-The post U.S. Department of Justice takes Georgia to court over its elections law appeared first on Iowa Capital Dispatch .
+The post U.S. Department of Justice takes Georgia to court over its elections law appeared first on Kansas Reflector .